JINIPPYBASILE/JUSTCOOK/README.md

+# JUSTCOOK
-# JUSTCOOK - HelloHacks 2025 Submission made by Verne, Aashir, Nicky, Alexis
+<sub>- HelloHacks 2025 Submission made by Verne, Aashir, Nicky, Alexis</sub>
 _Students often struggle to balance health, cost, and time when cooking.
 We wanted to make it easier to eat well on a student budget — using what’s already in your fridge.
 Cooking is hard enough as it is, why not make the planning part easier?_

 ### What is Justcook?